ehsanmok/create-your-own-lang-with-rust/book/src/04_thirdlang/codegen_classes.md

 ## Performance Considerations

-Our implementation is straightforward but not optimal:
+Our implementation is simple but not optimal:

 ### What We Do